seancolsen/querydown/docs/syntax-cheat-sheet.md

 ## Not (yet) used

 ```
-$   may be used for user-defined variable
+$   reserved for user-defined variables and functions

-&   may be used for parameterization
+*   reserved for algebraic expressions
-/
+/   reserved for algebraic expressions
-+
++   reserved for algebraic expressions
+-   reserved for algebraic expressions

 _
 ;
+,
 ```